camgunz/pysylva/doc/src/reflection.md

 * `::first`: returns the first value of the enum
 * `::last`: returns the last value of the enum
+* `::count`: returns the number of values in the enum
+* `::each`: a method accepting a function that iterates over the enum's values

 ## Interfaces